taverasn/Thiefs-Fortune/README.md

 - Settings restarting when restarting a level
 - Melee Enemies melee damage collider being active when not attacking the player
 - No Stamina regeneration while sailing
-- Black Mark system works but isnt clear to the user that it exists
+- Black Spot system works but isnt clear to the user that it exists

 ## Technologies Used 💻
 - C#